Acambay in Municipality of Acambay, Estado de Mexico, Mexico — The Central Highlands

 In 1938 the four-sided municipal clock, an icon of Acambay's identity, was inaugurated.

 Location.
+19° 57.396′ N, 99° 50.598′ W. Marker is in Acambay, Estado de Mexico, in Municipality of Acambay.
+Marker is on Hidalgo just south of Moctezuma, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Acambay, Estado de Mexico 50300, Mexico.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Execution of Lindoro Cajiga (within shouting distance of this marker); The 1921 Acambay Earthquake (within shouting distance of this marker); Mexican Independence, Revolution and Acambay Earthquake (within shouting distance of this marker); Parish and Ex Convent of San Miguel Arcángel (about 90 meters away, measured in a direct line); Parish Church of San Miguel Arcángel (about 90 meters away); Foundation of the "Acambayense League" (about 90 meters away); Maximiliano Ruiz Castañeda (about 150 meters away); Otomíes of Acambay (about 180 meters away).
 Touch for a list and map of all markers in Acambay.

 Credits.
 This page was last revised on September 12, 2019.
-This page originally submitted on September 8, 2019, by J. Makali Bruton of Querétaro, Mexico.
-This page has been viewed 35 times since then.
+It was originally submitted on September 8, 2019, by J. Makali Bruton of Querétaro, Mexico.
+This page has been viewed 53 times since then and 15 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on September 8, 2019, by J. Makali Bruton of Querétaro, Mexico.